jeffdapaz/VisualChatGPTStudio/README.md

 - Ask if the class has any bugs;
 - Etc.

-By executing this command, you can also hold down the SHIFT key when press the `Send Code` button so that the code will be write directly in the chat window instead of the code editor, in case you want to preserve the original code and/or analyze the response before applying it to the opened code editor.

 You will also be able to keep multiple chats open at the same time in different tabs.
 And each chat is kept in history, allowing you to continue the conversation even if Visual Studio is closed:

 <img src="https://jefferson-pires.gallerycdn.vsassets.io/extensions/jefferson-pires/visualchatgptstudio2019/2.4.0/1700946186856/image__8.png" width="60%">